microsoft/TypeScript-Handbook/pages/Classes.md

 ## Understanding `private`

-When a constructor or member is marked `private`, it cannot be accessed from outside of its containing class.
+When a member is marked `private`, it cannot be accessed from outside of its containing class.
 For example:

 ```ts
 class Animal {